bayaslievtodor/exoplanet-ml-retrieval/README.md

 ## Training The Models Yourself

+To train the model, simply copy the repository and execute train_models.py.

 Keep in mind - the repository alone is not enough to train the models, you will also need the raw data.

-You may find the data here: https://www.ariel-datachallenge.space/adc2023/ **Important:** Simply extract the folder "FullDataset" in the main directory exactly the way it came packaged.
+You may find the data here: https://www.ariel-datachallenge.space/adc2023/

+**Important:** Simply extract the folder "FullDataset" in the main directory exactly the way it came packaged.
 Don't rename or take anything out.